WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### sl-lick-train
 Runs a single lick-training session.
 All animals in the Sun lab undergo a two-stage training protocol before they start participating in project-specific experiments.
 The first phase of the training protocol is lick training, where the animals are trained to operate the lick-tube while being head-fixed.
-This training is carried out for 2 days and uses the same runtime protocol, resolved by this command.
+This training is carried out for 2 days.

 ### sl-run-train
 Runs a single run-training session.
 The second phase of the Sun lab training protocol is run training, where the animals run on the wheel treadmill while being head-fixed to get water rewards.
-This training is carried out for the 5 days following the lick-training and uses the same runtime protocol, resolved by this command.
+This training is carried out for the 5 days following the lick-training.

 ### sl-experiment
 Runs a single experiment session.
 Each project has to define one or more experiment configurations that can be executed via this command.
 Every experiment configuration may be associated with a unique Unity VR task, which has to be activated independently of running this command.

-***Critical!*** Study the [API documentation](https://sl-experiment-api.netlify.app/) of the ExperimentConfiguration and ExperimentState classes available from the [data_classes.py](/src/sl_experiment/data_classes.py) module.
-Each experiment called via this command requires a well-configured EXPERIMENT_NAME.yaml file inside the 'configuration' directory of the project.
-During project initialization, an example experiment configuration file is dumped in the 'configuration' directory alongside the main **project_configuration.yaml** file to assist users in writing their own experiment configurations.
+See the [project directory notes](#project-directory) to learn about experiment configuration files which are used by this command.

 ### sl-process
 This command can be called to preprocess the target training or experiment session data folder.
-Typically, this library calls the preprocessing pipeline as part of the runtime command, so there is no need to use this command.
+Typically, this library calls the preprocessing pipeline as part of the runtime command, so there is no need to use this command separately.
 However, if the runtime or preprocessing is unexpectedly interrupted, call this command to ensure the target session is preprocessed and transferred to the long-term storage destinations.

 ### sl-purge
 To maximize data integrity, this library does not automatically delete redundant data from the ScanImagePC or the VRPC, even if the data has been safely backed up to long-term storage destinations.
 This command discovers all redundant data marked for deletion by various Sun lab pipelines and deletes it from the ScanImagePC or the VRPC.

-***Critical*** This command has to be called at least weekly to prevent running out of disk space on the ScanImagePC and VRPC.
+***Critical!*** This command has to be called at least weekly to prevent running out of disk space on the ScanImagePC and VRPC.

 ---